Austin-Devops/talks/README.md

 👋 Hi!

 Thanks for your interest in speaking at Austin DevOps.
-We collect our talks here, and publish to the [Meetup.com][meetup].
+We collect our talks here, and publish to the [Meetup site][meetup].
 This is just a way to make sure the organizers have visibilty into talk submissions and the ability track where things are using a familiar tool.

 Please if you're interested, click [New Issue][issues] and submit your talk!